 Since the available starting material is normally limited, the machine has to be designed meeting the special requirements, delivering e.g. high ion current, highest ionization efficiency and transmission as well as offering the possibility for recovery of the remaining sample material after implantation.
 Our final aim is to install such a facility at PSI and make separated material available for the nuclear data community in Europe in a proportional way to the investment from EC.
 The site is best suited due to the central position in Europe and the existing infrastructure including laboratory space with the necessary permission for working with highly-radioactive samples including actinides.
 The goal of the present effort is the definition and development of the design meeting the requirements for the special application as target production facility and the preparation of the site for the installation.

-PSI is responsible for the site specification in the PSI hotlab, UMAINZ will develop the design, ILL contributes with consulting on the design development (as subcontractor).
+PSI is responsible for the site specification in the PSI hotlab, UMAINZ will develop the design, additional support for consulting on specific scientific and engineering topics will be subcontracted by PSI.